 PANCHKULA: Dr. Rajiv Trehan, retired as in-fee of the psychiatric and de-addiction ward from Government Hospital, Sector 6, Panchkula, is now training privately and runs a psychiatric and de-dependency clinic in Sector 12, Panchkula.

 On asking about the country-wide protest, he says: “The whole protest during the country changed into most effective to spread cognizance most of the public to not attack medical doctors and to apprehend their scenario.
-A doctor’s activity itself says that he has to paintings to store human life by giving their excellent,” he added.
+A doctor’s activity says that he has to paintings to store human life by giving their excellent,” he added.

 While giving a message to the public on Doctor’s Day, Dr. Trehan stated: “Looking for emotional health is important these days.
 Staying mentally wholesome has to be one’s precedence for a wholesome lifestyle in this busy world.”

-Retired as the top of the gynecology department on the PGI, Dr. Kala is a suggestion to many due to the way she takes existence.
+Retired as the top of the gynecology department on the PGI, Dr. Kala is a suggestion to many due to how she takes existence.
 A satisfied-going individual, she is a homemade woman who enjoys operating for the people.
 She is continually prepared to help those in need and regularly treats financially vulnerable patients at no cost.

 A canine lover, Dr. Kala also likes to work for stray animals.